snehaism/blog/_posts/2014-3-3-Hello-World.md

 Welcome to the paradox of the arrow of time.

 The Thermodynamic Arrow

 At the heart of this puzzle lies the concept of entropy, a measure of disorder.
 According to the Second Law of Thermodynamics, in any closed system, entropy tends to increase.
 This tendency gives rise to processes we all recognize: ice melts, hot tea cools, and shuffled cards don’t spontaneously reorder themselves.
 These transformations are irreversible—they only go one way.
 Physicists refer to this as the thermodynamic arrow of time.

 Entropy allows us to distinguish the past from the future.
-A broken egg on the floor clearly indicates that it was once whole—but not the other way around.
+A broken egg on the floor clearly indicates that it was once whole but not the other way around.
 Still, it’s important to note that this law is probabilistic, not absolute.
 The universe doesn’t have to move toward disorder.
 It just overwhelmingly tends to, because disordered states are vastly more probable than ordered ones.

 A Paradox in the Laws of Physics

 Here’s where the story takes a twist: the fundamental laws of physics are time-symmetric.
 Whether you're looking at Newton’s laws of motion, Maxwell’s equations of electromagnetism, or the Schrödinger equation in quantum mechanics, they all work just as well forward or backward in time.
 If you reversed the velocity of a planet in its orbit, it would simply trace its path in reverse.
 Nothing in the equations would protest.

 So if the laws themselves are indifferent to time’s direction, why do we experience such a clear arrow of time?
 The answer, it turns out, isn’t in the laws—it’s in the initial conditions of the universe.